Executive Board

 Member at Large; Co-Chair of Training and Best Practices

-Senior Director of the Institute for Achievement and Learning, Lynn University
+Senior Director of the Institute for Achievement and Learning,

 Academic coaching is designed to partner with student’s in supporting them to become independent learners in achieving their goals.
 We meet students where they are at developmentally, help facilitate new awareness’s and provide accountability along the journey.